yaqwsx/PcbDraw/doc/pcbdraw.md

 ## Rendering boards

-Board plotting is available under the `pcbdraw render <input_file> <output_file>` command.
-The output file can by any of the `.jpg` or `.png`.
+Board rendering is available under the `pcbdraw render <input_file> <output_file>` command.
+It uses `kicad-cli pcb render` to produce 3D images of the board.
+The output file should be `.png` (supports transparency) or `.jpg`.
 The command has the following options:

 - `--side [front|back]` Specify which side to render
-- `--padding INTEGER` Image padding in millimeters
-- `-renderer [raytrace|normal]` Specify what renderer to use
+- `--renderer [raytrace|normal]` Specify what renderer to use
 - `--projection [orthographic|perspective]` Specify projection
-- `--no-components` Disable component rendering
 - `--transparent` Make transparent background of the image
-- `--baseresolution INTEGER` Canvas size for the renderer; resulting boards is roughly 2/3 of the resolution
-- `--bgcolor1 <INTEGER INTEGER INTEGER>` First background color
-- `--bgcolor2 <INTEGER INTEGER INTEGER>` Second background color
+- `--padding INTEGER` Padding around the board after cropping, in pixels
+- `--width INTEGER` Render canvas width in pixels (before cropping)
+- `--height INTEGER` Render canvas height in pixels (before cropping)

 The component 3D models are taken from the board settings and KiCAD parameters.
 The board thickness and color is also taken from the board file.

-Note that rendering only works on Linux and it is relatively slow - getting the image can take between 10-120 seconds (based on the board complexity).
+The rendered image is automatically cropped to the board bounds.

+Rendering works on all platforms where `kicad-cli` is available (Linux, macOS, Windows).
+Requires KiCAD 9 or newer.